Get Answers to all your Questions

 cuet_ads

-In a right triangle ABC in which \angleB = 90^{\circ}, a circle is drawn with AB as diameter intersecting the hypotenuse AC and P. Prove that the tangent to the circle at P bisects BC.
+In a right triangle ABC in which \angleB = 90^{\circ}, a circle is drawn with AB as the diameter intersecting the hypotenuse AC and P. Prove that the tangent to the circle at P bisects BC.

-Suppose P meet BC at point R
+Suppose P meets BC at point R

-Construction: Join point P and B
+Construction: Joinpoints P and B

 To Prove: BR = RC